sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/02 Limit Node Access.md

 # Limit Node Access

-- It is best practice to limit the access to the nodes running Kubernetes.
+- It is best practice to limit the access to the nodes running Kubernetes
-  The nodes should not be accessible from the Internet.
+  The nodes should not be accessible from the Internet
 - Access nodes via VPN or via authorized networks in the infrastructure firewall
 - To mitigate internal threats only those that need access to the nodes should have it